|Type||Publicly traded company|

 Tatsumi Kimishima, president (2015-2018)

 Shuntaro Furukawa, president (2018 - )

 |Products||Playing cards, toys, video games, video game hardware, video game consoles|

 Foundation by Fusajiro Yamauchi

-Nintendo Koppai was formed on September 3, 1889, following the relaxation of laws against playing cards in Japan.
-The company was founded in Kyoto, in an area that was well known for Yakuza activity.
-Yamauchi used this to his advantage, originally producing handmade Hanafuda playing cards, or flower cards.
-Nintendo's Hanafuda cards soon began to be used in Yakuza gambling parlors.
+Nintendo Koppai was formed by Fusajiro Yamauchi on September 3, 1889, following the relaxation of laws against playing cards in Japan.
+The company was founded in an area of Kyoto that was well known for Yakuza activity.
+Yamauchi used this to his advantage, originally producing handmade hanafuda playing cards, or flower cards.
+Nintendo's hanafuda cards soon began to be used in Yakuza gambling parlors.

 When demand began to overwhelm his ability to produce the handmade cards on his own, Yamauchi hired a small team to help him create the cards.
 His cards had become so popular that by the early 20th century, he opened up another card shop in Osaka, Japan.
 In 1902, Nintendo began manufacturing and selling French-style playing cards, which were the first of their kind to be manufactured in Japan.